 Home prices and sales are moderating in Orange County.
-Following a two-year housing boom, the Orange County housing market is finally cooling.
+Following a two-year housing boom, the Orange County housing market is cooling off.
 Although more buyers are backing out, there is still demand in Orange County.
-The median house price in Orange County fell 2.5% from July to August 2022.
+Home prices continue to be historically high.
+This has occurred as homebuyers continue to compete for an exceedingly limited number of available homes for sale.
+The median house price in Orange County remained flat from August to September 2022.
 Still, the median price was 9.1 percent higher than a year ago.

 The 30-year fixed mortgage rate continued its rapid ascent throughout the first few months of 2022, but it began to level off in June, coming close to reaching 6 percent before settling into the 5s.
-It surpassed 6% in September, the highest level since November 2008.
+Then it surpassed 6% in September and now it has exceeded 7% for the first time in two decades.
 The rise has led to a drop in residential home sales.
 This has increased the monthly cost of a home and reduced the loan amounts available to borrowers.

 Because fewer people are looking for a home, houses are staying on the market for longer, giving the remaining buyers more options.
-According to the most recent C.A.R. report, single-family home sales in the Orange County housing market fell by a whopping 30.2% from last year.
-There was a big jump of 10.1% from the previous month.
-The median sales price was $1,200,000 in August 2022.
+According to the most recent C.A.R. report, single-family home sales in the Orange County housing market fell by a whopping 30.9% from last year.
+There was also a drop of 5.8% from the previous month.
+The median sales price was $1,200,000 in Sept 2022.
 The median price in Orange County at this time last year was $1,100,000.

 Are Orange County Home Prices Dropping?

-The latest data from Realtor.com shows that home prices are increasing in the Orange County housing market.
-In August 2022, the median listing home price in Orange County, CA was $1.1M, trending up 16.8% year-over-year.
-The median listing home price per square foot was $603.
-The median home sold price was $987.5K.
+The following housing market trends in Orange County are based on single-family, condo, and townhome properties listed for sale on realtor.com.
+Land, multi-unit, and other property types are excluded.
+This data is provided as an informational resource only.
+Home prices are increasing in the Orange County housing market.
+In September 2022, the median listing home price in Orange County, CA was $1.1M, trending up 13.9% year-over-year.
+The median listing home price per square foot was $599.
+The median home sold price was $950K.

-Orange County, CA was a seller's market in August 2022, which means that more people are looking to buy than there are homes available.
-Orange County had a total sales-to-total listings ratio above 0.2, which tends to favor sellers.
+Orange County, CA was a seller's market in September 2022, which means that more people are looking to buy than there are homes available.
+Orange County had a total sales-to-total listings ratio above 0.2, which favors sellers.
 Orange County, CA homes typically sell after 55 days on the market.
 Newport Beach has a median listing home price of $3.7M, making it the most expensive city in Orange County.
-Laguna Woods is the most affordable city, with a median listing home price of $414.5K.
+Laguna Woods is the most affordable city, with a median listing home price of $399K.